 My last day in Indonesia was spent waiting for a boat that was threatening not to arrive along with hundreds of other travellers and tourists needing to return to the mainland.
 Only one boat came to the island that day and I felt like I was in the Titanic movie fighting for the lifeboat.
 People pushed and shoved and their behaviour became vicious so they could make it onto the boat.
 We had people shouting “Women and children first” while babies were crowd surfing their way to the boat.
 It was the most bizarre experience but us girls made it onto the boat.
 Sadly, Irish Peter did not.

-Bali is a very spiritual place and is everything I envisioned Thailand to be like.
-Both places have their own uniqueness and quirks but I wish I had more time in this magical island.
-Until we meet again in among the fields of Bali…
+Bali is a very spiritual place and is everything I envisioned it to be like.
+Bali has its own uniqueness and quirks and I wish I had more time in this magical island.
+Until we meet again Bali…